fasiha/meguro/README.md

 ```
 Meguro will read README.md (this file) and will quiz you on the "sun" flashcard above.
 Type an answer, or just press Enter to quit.

 Meguro will then tell you whether you answered correctly or not.
 If not, it will tell you the answer it was expecting.
+In either case, it'll also tell you any extra information accompanying the card.

 Then it will offer to let you scale the quiz's easiness or difficulty.
 Meguro uses [Ebisu](https://fasiha.github.io/ebisu) under the hood for nice Bayesian spaced-repetition scheduling, so you can totally just let it do its thing by just pressing Enter here.
 But, if you want Meguro to show you this flashcard less often because you really know it well, you can give it a number like 2 or 5 or something greater than 1 to *increase* the time between reviews by that amount.